inu847/cne_apps/PERFORMANCE_OPTIMIZATION.md

 ## Overview

-This document provides recommendations for optimizing the performance of the CNE POS Apps Flutter application, with a particular focus on PDF generation, file operations, and cross-platform compatibility.
+This document provides recommendations for optimizing the performance of the DompetKasir Flutter application, with a particular focus on PDF generation, file operations, and cross-platform compatibility.

 ## PDF Generation Optimizations